 Meal replacement shakes are not intended to replace healthy, balanced diets.
 It is difficult, and perhaps even impossible, to get every nutrient from a single food source.

 Furthermore, a body starved of nutrients may experience problems with metabolism, slowing or completely thwarting weight loss.
-A 2015 study found that people who eat a varied diet are less likely to be obese.
+A

 Some protein shakes use lots of sweetener to improve flavor, which can trigger blood sugar spikes.
 Protein shakes that use sugar alternatives may be more difficult for the body to metabolize.
 Some people experience negative reactions, such as nausea, vomiting, bloat, and gas.